galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >    {: .solution}
 {: .question}

->    > ### {% icon tip %} Tip
->    >
->    > * A threshold of 1 CPM in at least minimum group sample size is a good rule of thumb for samples with about 10 million reads.
-For larger library sizes increase the CPM theshold and for smaller library sizes decrease it.
-Check the CpmsVsCounts plots to see if the selected threshold looks appropriate for the samples (equivalent to ~10 reads).
->    >
->    {: .tip}
->

 ## Density plots

-Density plots can be output in the `Report` if *Filter lowly expressed genes* is applied.
+Density plots can be output in the `Report` if *Filter lowly expressed genes* is selected.
 A link is also provided in the `Report` to a PDF version (`DensityPlots.pdf`).
 These plots allow comparison of the counts distributions before and after filtering.
 The samples are coloured by the groups.
 Count data is not normally distributed, so if we want to examine the distributions of the raw counts we need to log the counts.
 We typically check the distribution of the read counts on the log2 scale.
 A CPM value of 1 is equivalent to a log-CPM value of 0 and the CPM we used of 0.5 is equivalent to a log-CPM of -1.
-It can be seen in the before filtering plot below that a large proportion of genes within each sample are not expressed or lowly-expressed and our filter of CPM of 0.5 (in at least 2 samples) removes a lot of these uninformative genes.
+It can be seen in the Raw counts (before filtering) plot below, that a large proportion of genes within each sample are not expressed or lowly-expressed, and the Filtered counts plot shows our filter of CPM of 0.5 (in at least 2 samples) removes a lot of these uninformative genes.

 ![Density Plots](../../images/limma-voom/densityplots.png "Density Plots")